ash-bergs/battleships/README.md

 There are a handful of bugs in the build right now that I need to solve for.

 - In Single Player mode you can see the computer's ships.
 This is helpful for testing things, but silly in practice.
+> Update 4/29/21: This was solved for in <a href="#phaseThree">Phase Three</a>
 - There's a bug with the submarine that I can't figure out.
 The first div of the submarinee doesn't register as a "hit", and the square is green when it should be red.

 ![submarine bug 1](https://i.ibb.co/bRD48J7/JSbattleships-submarine-bug.jpg) ![submarine bug 2](https://i.ibb.co/KzcY0C1/JSbattleships-submarine-bug2.jpg)

 - 👆 Because the code is such a monolith (solving for this might help me find the answer to my problem 🤔) there's a lot to dig through to solve this one.
-> The checkForWins function was the root of the problem in this case.
+> Update 3/2021: The checkForWins function was the root of the problem in this case.
 I was not assigning the right count to check for submarine hits (2 not 3)

 ----